-Join William Everhart for an in-depth discussion in this video Gathering your files, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Gathering your files, part of Illustrator: Package Design.

 Now, occasionally, you're going to run into a print professional who will request that you submit your original Adobe Illustrator file for print production.
 And what they're actually asking for is not only the design file in its original Illustrator format, but also, any supporting files that you may have used.
 Now, these could include the fonts, and and imagery or graphics that were not created inside of Illustrator.
 Now throughout your design process, you may have switched out several fonts and/or images until you come up with the design that you were after.